 Sheep rule.
 Skye is a rural community with a strong agricultural component.
 There are many areas where the sheep roam without benefit of fences.
 This means that our woolly friends may be travelling on, crossing, or even napping on the pavement.
 You may encounter sheep day or night, so be mindful of their presence.
 They generally will scatter to get out of your way.
+Pheasants, while delicious, can also behave erratically or without regard to their own safety when approached on the road - anything can happen.

-However, there is an especially colourful group of cattle whom you may encounter
+However, there is an especially colourful group of cattle whom you may encounter wandering the Duirinish peninsula, the "Glendale Coo".
+They barely acknowledge the